bernatesquirol/tfm-docs/bayesian.md

 <figure style="text-align:center">
     <img src='../tfm-plots/static/bayesian-multilevel.png' height=450>
-    <figcaption>Fig.8 - </figcaption>
+    <figcaption>Fig.10 - Example of multi-level model </figcaption>
 </figure>

-This model has the advantage that fits the data better, but the computation time and the simplicity of the result are worse than the linear breakpoints model.
+This model has the advantage that fits the data more accurately, but the computation time and the simplicity of the result are worse than the linear breakpoints model.
 For example we can see that the 4-state has a small spike at day $35$, this is useful to analyse one day behaviour, and we wouldn't pick this one with the linear breakpoints model, but when we look at changes that remain through time, the linear breakpoints model probably introduces less noise.

 ## Analysis